ethersphere/swarm/swarm/pss/README.md

 Pss aims to achieve perfect darkness.
 That means that the minimum requirement for two nodes to communicate using pss is a shared secret.
 This secret can be an arbitrary byte slice, or a ECDSA keypair.
 The end recipient of a message is defined as the node that can successfully decrypt that message using stored keys.

 A node's public key is derived from the private key passed to the `pss` constructor.
-Pss (currencly) has no PKI.
+Pss (currently) has no PKI.

 Peer keys can manually be added to the pss node through its API calls `pss_setPeerPublicKey` and `pss_setSymmetricKey`.
 Keys are always coupled with a topic, and the keys will only be valid for these topics.